 If you’re logged into Facebook, in the top right corner, click the down arrow, under which you will see the term ‘create page.’
 Follow the steps as a local business or place.
 Add location, logo, cover image, description, categories, subcategories, and other information pertinent to your business.

 Once you have set up a page, the next step is building your audience.
 This is as simple as inviting your friends and colleagues to like your page.
-When a Facebook user “likes” a page it shows up in their newsfeed, which then generates interest amongst their Facebook friend audience.
+When a Facebook user “likes” a page it shows up in their news feed, which then generates interest among their Facebook friend audience.

 Next, create posts within your page that engage your audience.
 Link to interesting articles within your practice area and create a dialogue.
 This keeps people engaged with your page and also brings more traffic to it.
 It also lets all of your contacts know what it is you do and what you can help them with.

 Social media is now a key piece of the marketing puzzle, which ideally integrates with a mobile-friendly and search-optimized website.
 Proper set-up is required, along with ongoing posts and engagement.
 Measure social media traffic and click-through via Google Analytics, which offers robust reporting options.